Menopause And Mental Health: The Link Between Menopause And Depression

 Late menopause transition is closer to true menopause, when your period may become irregular.
 You may skip your period for months at a time.

 Menopause occurs when you’ve gone a full 12 months without a period.
-The average age where true menopause occurs is 52 years old.
-You are now past the reproductive stage and menopausal symptoms can last for seven to ten years, with the Penn Ovarian Aging Study of community samples finding that vasomotor symptoms last on average 5 years after the start of menopause.
+The average age at which true menopause occurs is 52 years.
+You are now past the reproductive stage, and menopausal symptoms can last for seven to ten years, with the Penn Ovarian Aging Study of community samples finding that vasomotor symptoms last on average 5 years after the start of menopause.
+This systematic review also reported changes in progesterone levels and serotonin levels during this period.
 Symptoms may be mild to severe, but are treatable.

 The post-menopausal stage is when menopausal symptoms have ceased, but lowered estrogen production can put you at elevated risk for conditions like cardiovascular disease, osteoporosis, and mental health issues like frequent mood changes, major depressive disorder, bipolar disorder, and other mood disorders.
-Women post-menopause with a previous diagnosis have a significantly increased risk of developing depression at this time.
+Women who are post-menopausal, compared to premenopausal women with a previous diagnosis, have a higher risk of developing depression at this time.

 What does menopause anxiety feel like?

-Menopausal anxiety can include a variety of mental, emotional, and physical symptoms.
+Menopausal anxiety can include a variety of mental, emotional, and physical symptoms during the menopausal transition.
 Some common ones include:

 What can I take for menopause depression?

-Talk to your healthcare provider about the best ways to manage new onset menopausal depression.
-In some cases, lifestyle changes can make a significant difference in how a person experiences symptoms.
-They may also recommend HRT to improve symptoms, or offer an antidepressant.
+Talk to your healthcare provider about the best ways to manage new onset menopausal depression, which may sometimes resemble major depression.
+In some cases, lifestyle changes can make a significant difference in how a person experiences depressive symptoms.
+They may also recommend HRT to improve symptoms or offer an antidepressant to balance progesterone levels or serotonin levels.
 It can depend on a variety of factors.

 Is it better to go through menopause without HRT?

-In cases of surgical menopause, the symptoms hit more suddenly, and with greater intensity.
-In most cases, a healthcare provider will recommend HRT at least until around 51 years of age.
+In cases of surgical menopause, the symptoms hit more suddenly and with greater intensity.
+Many post-menopause women report severe depressive symptoms or mood symptoms without treatment.
+In most cases, a healthcare provider will recommend hormone replacement therapy (HRT) at least until around 51 years of age.
 Risk factors for use in this group are minimal, and the benefits greatly outweigh the risks.
+Many post menopausal women find HRT eases hot flashes and mood swings.

 Women experiencing natural menopause may decide to do HRT if symptoms are severe or influence mental health.
-There are some risks, but a doctor can help decide whether the benefits outweigh these risks, and offer lifestyle changes that can decrease them.
+There are some risks, but a doctor can help decide whether the benefits outweigh these risks and offer lifestyle changes that can decrease them, often encouraging early screening for menopause related depression in those with a previous history of major depression.

 How long does menopausal depression last?